ThroughKim/throughkim.github.com/_posts/2018-01-12-cryptocurrency-premium-app-eng.md

 <iframe width="750" height="600" src="https://www.youtube.com/embed/oaY3J61lphk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-I developed an application that shows the real-time ticker information of cryptocurrencies exchanges UpBit and Bittrex Using Swift, Alamofire and SwiftyJSON Libraries.
+I developed an application that shows the real-time cryptocurrencies price ticker information of UpBit and Bittrex using Swift, Alamofire and SwiftyJSON Libraries.

 Also, I added function that display ticker information in iOS widget using Today Extension.